Signed a participation agreement with TotalEnergies, Mitsui & Co., Ltd. and Mitsubishi Corporation for the development of the proposed project

 Cameron LNG Phase 1 and proposed Phase 2 export projects would potentially serve as the anchor source for the capture and sequestration of carbon dioxide (CO2) by the HCS project

 Filed a Class VI application with the U.S. Environmental Protection Agency (EPA) and Louisiana Department of Natural Resources (LDNR)

-Located west of the town of Hackberry, La., Hackberry Carbon Sequestration (HCS) is being designed to advance the company’s net-zero solutions goal by producing cleaner liquefied natural gas (LNG) for Cameron LNG’s customers.
+Located west of the town of Hackberry, Louisiana, Hackberry Carbon Sequestration (HCS) is being designed to advance the company’s net-zero solutions goal by producing cleaner liquefied natural gas (LNG) for Cameron LNG’s customers.
 HCS is expected to be one of the first world-class carbon sequestration operations in North America.

 This facility will be constructed primarily for the capture, transportation and storage of carbon dioxide (CO2) from multiple industrial sources.